 School Exceptional Children Case Teacher

 The EC Case Teacher can address concerns for students eligible for special education services.
 They can verify service implementation and communicate with the student’s team to meet their academic and functional needs.
 Also, she can coordinate Child Find.
-This is a coordinated effort between the Student Services Team and the Exceptional Children Services to locate and identify children and youth suspected of or diagnosed with a disability who might have intellectual, physical, or emotional disabilities and cannot benefit from the regular school program without special assistance.
+This is a coordinated effort between the Student Services Team and the Exceptional Children Services to locate and identify children and youth suspected of or diagnosed with a disability who might have intellectual, physical, or emotional disabilities and cannot benefit from the regular school program special assistance.